 We and our general partner have no employees.
-All of our officers and other personnel necessary for our business to function (to the extent not outsourced) will be employed by Antero Resources, and our general partner will pay Antero Resources an annual fee for corporate, general and administrative services.
-This fee will initially be \$0.5 million per year and will be subject to adjustment on an annual basis, beginning on January 1, 2018, based on the CPI.
-The fee will also be subject to adjustment to reflect any increase in the cost of providing services due to changes in applicable law, rules or regulations and any increase in the scope and extent of the services provided.
-The fee will not be decreased below the initial fee unless the type or extent of services provided materially decreases.
-In addition to the general and administrative services provided to us by Antero Resources we also expect to incur direct annual expenses of approximately \$1.5 million per year for recurring costs associated with being a separate publicly traded entity, including expenses associated with (i) compensation for new directors, (ii) incremental director and officer liability insurance, (iii) listing on the NYSE, (iv) investor relations, (v) legal services, (vi) tax services and (vii) accounting services.
+All of our officers and other personnel necessary for our business to function (to the extent not outsourced) will be employed by Antero Resources, and our general partner will pay Antero Resources an annual fee for general and administrative services.
+This fee will initially be smillion per year and will be subject to adjustment on an annual basis, beginning on January 1, 2018, based on the Consumer Price Index.
+The fee will also be subject to adjustment if a material event occurs that impacts the general and administrative services provided to us, such as acquisitions, entering into new lines of business or changes in laws, regulations, listing requirements or accounting rules.
+In addition to the general and administrative services provided to us by Antero Resources we also expect to incur direct annual expenses of approximately million per year for recurring costs associated with being a separate publicly traded entity, including expenses associated with (i) compensation for new directors, (ii) incremental director and officer liability insurance, (iii) listing on the NYSE, (iv) investor relations, (v) legal services, (vi) tax services and (vii) accounting services.
 We will be responsible for all of these direct expenses, including income taxes payable by us.

-In addition to the fee and expenses described above, we will reimburse Antero Resources for costs and expenses to the extent that such costs and expenses are directly allocable to the provision of services to us, our general partner, or our subsidiaries (other than Antero Midstream and its subsidiaries), including expenses associated with insurance coverage, recurring costs associated with being a separate publicly traded entity, and taxes, other than payroll taxes, or other direct operating expenses, paid by Antero Resources for our benefit.
+In addition to the fee and expenses described above, we will reimburse Antero Resources for expenses incurred (i) on our behalf; (ii) on behalf of our general partner; or (iii) for any other purpose related to our business and activities or those of our general partner.
 We will also reimburse our general partner for any additional expenses incurred on our behalf or to maintain our legal existence and good standing.
 There is no limit on the amount of fees and expenses our general partner may be required to pay to affiliates of our general partner on our behalf pursuant to the services agreement.